JaoJSD/Codeabbey-problems/README.md

 # Codeabbey-problems
-This is a training repository to store CodeAbbey problem solutions
+This is a training repository to solutions